mxro/maxrohde-web/content/import/wordpress/codeofjoy/output-folder/2010/2010-06-23-version-ranges-in-osgi-and-maven/index.md

 ---
-title: "Version Ranges in OSGi and Maven"
+title: 'Version Ranges in OSGi and Maven'
-date: "2010-06-23"
+date: '2010-06-23'
 categories:
-  - "java"
+  - 'java'
 ---

 Version ranges have slightly different meaning in OSGi and Maven.